JnaneshaPS/Phishing-Email-Detection-Using-NLP/README.md

 ## What I Learned
 Through this project, I learned how to preprocess text data for NLP tasks, including steps like tokenization, stopword removal, and lowercasing, which are crucial for cleaning raw text data.
 Working with TF-IDF taught me how to transform text into numerical features that machine learning models can understand, which was eye-opening.
 I also gained a deeper understanding of model evaluation metrics beyond accuracy, such as precision, recall, and F1-score, and how each metric is valuable in understanding the performance of a classification model.
 Finally, I learned how to use libraries like NLTK and scikit-learn together to build an end-to-end machine learning pipeline for text classification, which has given me more confidence in my ability to work on similar NLP projects in the future.

+1. Python re.sub(): search, replace, and manipulate strings based on specific patterns
+    - re.sub(pattern, replacement, string)
+    - i.e. `text = re.sub(r'\W', ' ', text)
+        - \W matche any non-word character
+        - removes any symbols or special characters
+    - the r before a string makes it a raw string, telling python to treat \ as literal characters

 # Conclusion
 This project guides you through the end-to-end process of building a phishing email detection model, from data preprocessing to model training and evaluation.
 By following these steps, you can understand the basics of text classification, feature engineering with TF-IDF, and model evaluation using essential metrics.